raffdevstack/SimpleChat/notes/notes.md

 ### Add image on profile
+* prevent other files
+* fix image ration if you want
 * ~~save email and password~~
 * ~~capture the files by a files parameter~~
 * ~~disable the button and put text~~